mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 | ------- | ---- | -------- | --- | ---------- |
 | LOS (A) | P    | I        | 6   | P, Special |

 It’s what deities from Zeus to Thor use to smite those who have it coming, which means it should be good enough for you, too.
 Lightning Bolt hits a single target with electricity, while Lightning Ball is area effect.
-Both spells do Electricity elemental damage, imposing the Zapped status for a number of turns equal to net effect.
+Both spells do Electricity elemental damage, imposing the Zapped status for a number of turns equal to NET EFFECT.

 #### Manabolt
 (Direct Combat)